 James Monroe is the third president to die on July 4th, but he died in 1831.

 Fireworks are a staple of many Independence Day celebrations.
-Of course, things will look a bit different in 2020, but we all remember how on July 4th, enormous, colorful displays would light up the night sky all across the United States—everything from private displays to world-famous pyrotechnics shows such as the one held in Boston.
+The enormous, colorful displays light up the night sky all across the United States—everything from private displays to world-famous pyrotechnics shows such as the one held in Boston.
 But how did fireworks become a great American Independence Day tradition?